Skip to content

 Once you’ve chosen your domain name, you’re ready to configure your domain in the DNS settings of your hosting provider.

-Go to your domain provider's DNS settings and point a CNAME record to our servers at s1.foleon.com.
-After that, set up your domain in account settings > domains.
+Go to your domain provider's DNS settings and point a CNAME record to our servers at s1.foleon.com (for content hosted in the EU) or s1.us.foleon.com (for content hosted in the US).
+After that, set up your domain in Admin Console > Domains.

 • With a reverse proxy

 ⚠️ Don’t check the reverse proxy checkbox in the platform unless you’re sure it matches your hosting setup.
-If you wrongly select it, you’ll encounter issues securing your domain.
+If you select it incorrectly, you’ll encounter issues securing your domain.

 3. SSL/TLS certificate